fadamsyah/Particle-Based-Optimization-for-Longitudinal-Control/README.md

 ### Installation

 We suggest to use a [conda](https://docs.conda.io/en/latest/) environment to make your installation easier.
-Installing libraries in `conda` is relatively easy because it will also install their dependencies.
+Installing libraries in `conda` is relatively easy because it will also automatically install their dependencies.

-After installing `conda`, we recommend installing the required libraries as follows;
+After installing `conda`, we recommend do as follows;
 ```
 # Create an environment inside conda
 conda create -n py39 python=3.9